TOILmodular/EurorackChordSequencer/README.md

 - Switches for each of the 8 steps to control a gate signal output for each step
 - In planning: quantization of CV outputs (see details below)

-A demonstration video is existing on YouTube.
+A [demonstration video](https://youtu.be/u9PBp1COE9A) can be checked on YouTube.

 ## Arduino Firmware
 The code for the Arduino Nano is taken from the sequencer project from TimMJN.